S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: The excursion operators

-As usual, we use $\epsilon_?$ to denote the (in the sense of perfect stack) forgetting map (viewing the Frobenius twist of $\mathcal{P}_1$ as $\mathcal{P}_2$). $\mathscr{S}_{\sharp}^{\text{loc}(m,n)}$ is exactly the construction of creation correspondence on the Witt vector Shtukas in \cite{2017arXiv170705700X}, and we have proved that $\mathscr{C}_{\sharp}^W$ is the analytification of the creation correspondence in \cite{2017arXiv170705700X}.
+As usual, we use $\epsilon_?$ to denote the (in the sense of perfect stack) forgetting map (viewing the Frobenius twist of $\mathcal{P}_1$ as $\mathcal{P}_2$). $\mathscr{S}_{\sharp}^{\on{loc}(m,n)}$ is exactly the construction of the creation correspondence on moduli spaces of Witt vector shtukas in \cite[Example 6.1.9]{2017arXiv170705700X}, so we have proved that $\mathscr{C}_{\sharp}^W$ is the analytification of the creation correspondence in $loc.cit$. \end{proof}